-- Materials explain the intent and purpose of the instructional design of the program.
-The program guide includes a description of the instructional materials with images and descriptions of the sections within the textbook to demonstrate how the program is designed.
+- The materials provide an overview of the intent and purpose of the instructional design within the "High School Sciences Teacher Program Guide."
+The guide includes a program introduction that contains the material's "philosophy of science teaching and learning" as well as a section detailing "research-based strategies" and the included components within the program.
 For example, it discusses the importance of using research-based strategies to ensure students are active learners in their education.
-The program guide also details the program components of each lesson and the TEKS that are related to the biology course. - In the Online Library, directions are given to teachers on the intent and purpose of the program and directions for the use of the individual components of the program.
-Additionally, the instructional material support includes a toll-free helpline support contract.
+The program guide also details the program components of each lesson and the TEKS that are related to the biology course. - The materials provide a "Family/Caregiver Guide High School" that explains the intent and purpose of the instructional design of the program.
+Again, a program introduction that includes the material's "philosophy of science teaching and learning and research-based strategies" is provided.